Nick Fortes Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Mets' 4.35 team ERA ranks 19th across all MLB pitching staffs.

+- Mets pitchers combine to allow 190 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- In his most recent time out on Thursday against the Philadelphia Phillies, the left-hander went four innings, giving up four earned runs while surrendering five hits.
+- The lefty last appeared on Thursday, Sept.
+21 against the Philadelphia Phillies, when he went four innings, allowing four earned runs while giving up five hits.

-- The 28-year-old has put up a 5.37 ERA and 10.4 strikeouts per nine innings in 26 games this season, while giving up a batting average of .293 to his opponents.
+- In 26 games this season, the 28-year-old has a 5.37 ERA and 10.4 strikeouts per nine innings, while allowing a batting average of .293 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.